 Consider your time spent volunteering and your money spent on the program a one-two punch for the cause that you are championing.
 Also, don't forget that housing and food are usually included in the program fee, which is always a bonus!

-- Try fundraising.
-GoFundMe is a great tool for sharing your cause and connecting with friends and family, who may be excited to support you in your efforts.
+- Try crowdfunding.
+GoFundMe is a great tool for sharing your cause and connecting with friends and family, who may be excited to monetarily support you in your efforts.

 - Apply for a no-fee volunteer program.
-Although some volunteering programs might look quite costly, there are plenty that are no-fee or completely free (bear in mind, you will still most likely be required to pay for your accommodation and food and the range of projects to choose from may be limited).
+Although some volunteering programs might look quite costly, there are plenty that are no-fee or completely free.
+Bear in mind though, you will typically be required to pay for your accommodation and food.